Eric Musselman

 Eric Musselman (born November 19, 1964) is an American college basketball coach who is currently the head coach at the University of Southern California.
-He is the former head coach at the University of Arkansas, University of Nevada, Reno, the Sacramento Kings and the Golden State Warriors of the National Basketball Association (NBA).
+He is the former head coach at the University of Arkansas, University of Nevada, Reno and of the Sacramento Kings and Golden State Warriors of the National Basketball Association (NBA).
 Between head coaching stints at Golden State and Sacramento, Musselman served as an assistant for the Memphis Grizzlies under Mike Fratello.
 He moved to the college coaching ranks in 2012 as an assistant at Arizona State.
 From 2014 to 2019, he was the head coach for the Nevada Wolf Pack.
 The son of former NBA head coach Bill Musselman, Eric Musselman was a head coach in the Continental Basketball Association (CBA) before becoming an assistant coach with the Minnesota Timberwolves, Orlando Magic (under Chuck Daly and Doc Rivers), and Atlanta Hawks (under Lon Kruger).

 Early life

 High school

 Musselman grew up in Minneapolis, Minnesota, and San Diego, California, before moving to suburban Cleveland, Ohio, where he attended Brecksville-Broadview Heights High School in Brecksville, a suburb about 15 miles south of Cleveland.
 There, he played on the same high school basketball team as former NBA player Scott Roth and former NFL Pro Bowl punter/quarterback Tom Tupa.